JesusVelaz/Stock/README.md

-This is a streamlit application used to display information regarding stocks.
+This is a streamlit application using the yahoo finance API to display information regarding inputted stocks.

 To view the application click on the link: https://jesusvelaz-stock-stockapi-g4zi7y.streamlit.app/